-The Special Waiver application process, under Section 2.2.4 of the Program Rules, involves four major steps:
+The Special Waiver application process, under Section 2.2.6 of the Program Rules, involves four major steps:

-- Special Waiver applications should be submitted to the GreenPower Program Manager Accreditation, NSW Treasury, Office of Energy and Climate Change, Locked Bag 5022, Parramatta, NSW 2124.
+- Special Waiver applications should be submitted to the GreenPower Program Manager Accreditation, NSW Department of Climate Change, Energy, the Environment and Water, Locked Bag 5022, Parramatta, NSW 2124.
 Special Waiver applications relating to Section 3: GreenPower Product Technical Criteria should be submitted by 31 January each year for the previous calendar year reporting period. - 2.
 The Program Manager will assess the Special Waiver application within one month of receiving it.
 If necessary, further information will be requested from the proponent. - Complete applications are forwarded to the NGPSG for their decision.
 In reaching a decision the NGPSG may need to request further information from the proponent.
 The NGPSG decision will be made by 31 May. - 4.
-If the NGPSG decision is in the affirmative, final approval will be granted by the Program Manager, NSW Treasury, Office of Energy and Climate Change within one month of the NGPSG decision being made.
+If the NGPSG decision is in the affirmative, final approval will be granted by the Program Manager, NSW Department of Climate Change, Energy, the Environment and Water within one month of the NGPSG decision being made.